Tkach, WCG and UCG

 Stan Rader had coached his secretary Ramona Martin on how to catch and marry Herbert, so that he then had one more control, right in Herbert’s bed.

 It was very obvious that Rader was calling the shots by late 79 and that he had put the fear in HWA.

-As head of the ministry Tkach then began promoting people loyal to himself instead of Rader loyalists into key positions and prepared to oust Rader.
+Rader and Aaron Dean recommended Tkach to be made head of the ministerial department after his [Tkach’s] ordination as an evangelist in ’79 and as head of the ministry Tkach then began subtly promoting people loyal to himself instead of Rader loyalists into key positions and prepared to oust Rader.

-In 1979 Tkach struck from behind the scenes at his mentor Stan Rader!
+In 1979 Tkach secretly struck from behind the scenes at his mentor Stan Rader!

-Earl and Shirley Timmons with John Tuit, backed from behind the scenes by Tkach and Ted Armstrong, launched a lawsuit on behalf ot the WCG requiring a financial accounting.
+Earl and Shirley Timmons with John Tuit, backed from behind the scenes by Tkach and Ted Armstrong, launched a lawsuit on behalf of the WCG requiring a financial accounting.

 The man in control of all the finances who had been robbing the church blind, ran to Tucson when he heard that HWA had ordered Wayne Cole to cooperate fully with the investigation.